Flammarion's Firmament

 The ever-marvelous Devaki Knowles took these gorgeous pictures – the full set can be viewed

-.
+at her Flickr.
 Many thanks to our gorgeous models, Blakesley King, Erin Free-man, Kathlee

 Cleveland, and Drea DiPrete for working it out in the alley, and on the dancefloor tonight!